LASIK in Providence

 We Offer EVO ICL

-As a LASIK Alternative
+as a LASIK Alternative

 The EVO ICL™ is an Implantable Collamer® Lens that Dr. Galler inserts between your iris and cornea.
 Unlike a traditional contact lens that sits on your cornea and needs to be removed and replaced, the EVO ICL is intended to be permanent.
 EVO ICL is only intended for patients with nearsightedness or astigmatism, but it can correct more severe degrees of refractive errors than LASIK eye surgery.